erizov/Professor/semester_5/lecture_21_transfer_learning/transfer_learning/README.md

 ## TL;DR

-**One Sentence**: A technique where a model trained on one task is reused as the starting point for a different but related task.
+**One Sentence**: A technique where a system trained on one task is reused as the starting point for a different but related task.